mgill2190/training/INTRODUCTION.md

 ## Github

 In addition we use github.com and git for source code versioning, create a free github.com create a repository, have a play committing files and creating branches either on command line or through PHPStorm.

-We follow the GitHub flow branching model, worth looking as it discusses branching, and dealing with pull requests.
+We follow the [GitHub flow branching model](https://guides.github.com/introduction/flow), worth looking as it discusses branching, and dealing with pull requests.

+- We create start new work in feature branches
+- Create pull requests for code review, once accepted feature branches can be merged to ``develop`` branch
+- Once ``develop`` is stable, we merge to ``master`` branch and CI (continous intergration) servers automatically deploy.

 Backend